dnadales/presentations/web-services-in-haskell/web-services-in-haskell.md

 # Introduction

-## Goals
+## Goal

+- Show a possible way to use haskell for developing web-services
-- What to show...
+- What I'll show:
-    - Setting things up
+    - Set things up.
+    - Generate documentation.
-    - Passing context around (Database connections).
+    - Pass context around (Database connections).
-    - Using other web services.
-    - Generating documentation.
+    - Persist data.
     - Containerization.

 ## Haskell for web applications

 There are plenty of options:

 - Snapp
 - Yesod
 - Servant